A1Liu/a1liu.github.io/src/_collections/_posts/2019-01-26-syntax-proposal-for-course-prerequisites-language.md

 <a name="sec-3-2"></a>
 #### 3.2 Plain Text Keywords can Clash with Names {{ to-top }}
-Since names to contain whitespace, the language parser needs to do a lot more work to prevent names from being misinterpreted.
+Since names can contain whitespace, the language parser needs to do a lot more work to prevent names from being misinterpreted.
 The following subsections propose potential solutions to this problem, and the remaining sections will follow all of them.

 <a name="sec-3-3"></a>
 #### 3.3 Keywords are Uppercase {{ to-top }}
-while words like {{ inline-and | downcase }} and {{ inline-or-keyword | downcase }} are used in course names, their uppercase variants really aren't.
+while words like {{ inline-and | downcase }} and {{ inline-or | downcase }} are used in course names, their uppercase variants really aren't.
 Thus, requiring keywords to be uppercase prevents namespace clashing.

 <a name="sec-3-4"></a>